mlwelles/BeaconScanner/README.md

 ![Alt text](ScreenShot.png)

-When apple released iBeacon support in iOS 7, there was a deserved amount of exitement.
-One oversight, however, was the lack of client API support for OSX.
-Developing and testing iBeacons has required using an iOS device.
-This utility was authored to allow scanning for nearby beacons on the desktop.
+One oversight when apple introduced iBeacons in iOS was a lack of API support for OSX.
+Because of this, developing and testing for iBeacons has generally required using an iOS device.
+This application allows doing so with on desktop, and the source code provides a means to add iBeacon support any other OSX project, as well.

-##Using the Utility

-Usage is simple.
-Start the app, and it'll be scanning for bluetooth devices.
-Any iBeacons that are detected while will appear.
-Columns can be sorted by whatever attribute is most important.

-##Building the Source
+###Installing

+To install without building from source, first [download the prebuilt archive](Builds/BeaconScanner.zip).
+Double click the zip to extract, and then double click again to run.

+Once you start the app it'll automatically begin scanning for bluetooth devices.
+Any beacons within range will automatically appear and it will continuously update as long as it remains scanning.

+###Building

 Building the app requires [cocoapods](http://cocoapods.org).
 Once installed, launch Terminal.app and in the project directory, run "pod install".
 When it completes, open the *BeaconScanner.xcworkspace* file that it create in Xcode.
 The app should then build and run successfully.

-##Reusing the Source
+###Adding beacon support to your own project

-To add iBeacon support to your own desktop applications, at least until the a proper cocoapod is made available, just copy the following four files into your project:
+To add iBeacon support to your own desktop application (at least until the a proper cocoapod is made available), just copy the following four files into your project:

 - BCBeaconManager.h
 - BCBeaconManager.m
 - BCBeacon.h
 - BCBeacon.m

-The beacon manager announces the detection of beacons to the subscribers of a [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) signal that it makes available.
-All that's needed to detect beacons is to first tell the manager to start scanning, and then to setup a subscription to this beacon signal:
+The beacon manager announces the beacons it detects to the subscribers of the [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) signal that it provides for this.

+All that's needed for a client to detect beacons is to subscribe to this signal:

 	[[[HGBeaconManager] sharedBeaconManager] startScanning];